johnhenry/forsnaken/docs/architecture.md

 The **game loop** and the **renderer** are directly connected in that **game loop** must yield objects that the **renderer** "understands".

-In this game, we use a shared event model to achieve this, but this could also be achieved in other ways including a type system.
+In this game, we use a shared event model to achieve this could be augmented or replaced with a type system.

 Modules in the "./SnakeGame/events/" folder are shared by both the **game loop** and the **renderer**.
 Following principals of "separation of concerns", they are otherwise decoupled.

 Separating concerns like this makes a program easier to reason about, and easier to modify parts without affecting others, but it may lead to slow application execution.
 This is a tradeoff that must be weighed when creating applications.

 ### entities

 Most games have easily identifyable types of entities.
 For this game, I've identified "[apples](./SnakeGame/entities/apples.mjs)" and "[snakes](./SnakeGame/entities/snakes.mjs)".

 If we wanted to add another type of object, say a "wall",